inkandswitch/ksp-browser/README.md

 You can excerpt content from the web page by clicking a toolbar button (in the top-right).
 If you have a selection it gets clipped otherwise generic page summary is excerpt.

+## Credits

+Software by Irakli Gozalishvili & Peter van Hardenberg Based on Pushpin Clipper by Peter van Hardenberg
+Icon, "Scissors" by Christopher T. Howlett from the Noun Project .pt domain name courtesy of Portugal (obrigado!)